PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/Readme.txt

 Use /L to log messages to a file; you can optionally specify a log file name using /L:LogFilePath.
 Use /LogFolder to specify the folder to save the log file in.
 By default, the log file is created in the current working directory.

+Use /Stats to show (but not log) export stats

 == Software Dependencies ==